-One will experience difficulty concentrating, and the alertness levels will be on the decline at work and in school, and this makes even the easiest tasks seem like the most difficult thing to do.
-This is the reason why coffee is so popular in colleges and workplaces, where a high level of mental concentration is needed.
-Lapses in concentration show up almost immediately after caffeine intake has been interrupted.
+One will experience difficulty concentrating and processing information.
+The alertness levels will decline at work and school, making even the easiest tasks seem like the most challenging thing to do.
+That is why coffee is so popular in colleges and workplaces, where a high level of mental concentration is needed.
+Lapses in concentration show up almost immediately after the substance’s intake has been interrupted.

 Muscle Pain and Stiffness